DevanshX786/Resume-Analyzer-Project/README.md

 For custom specializations, the app uses Gemini to generate core skills and caches them in MongoDB for faster reuse.

+## 🚀 Try It Out

+**[Launch ResumeAnalyzer Live](https://resume-analyzer-devansh.streamlit.app/)** — Start comparing your resume to any role instantly, no installation required!

 ## Features
 - Resume parsing for PDF, DOCX/DOC, TXT, and image files.
 - Skill extraction using keyword and fuzzy matching.